junxit/us-congress-bills-113/metadata.md

 - 2013-02-13 — Mr. Barletta moved to suspend the rules and pass the bill.
 - 2013-02-13 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 354 - 72 (Roll no. 39). (text: CR H465)
 - 2013-02-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 354 - 72 (Roll no. 39).(text: CR H465)
+- 2013-02-14 — Received in the Senate.
+- 2013-03-13 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.